Rates of estimation for high-dimensional multi-reference alignment: Method-of-moments estimator

 \begin{Lemma} Fix any $\delta \in (0,\pi/3)$ and $\phi,\phi' \in \R^K$.
 Denote $\Phi_{k,l}=\phi_{k+l}-\phi_k-\phi_l$ and $\Phi_{k,l}'=\phi_{k+l}'-\phi_k'-\phi_l'$.
 If

 then there exists some $\alpha \in \R$ such that

 \end{Lemma}

 This guarantees that, if $\tilde{\phi}$ yields a bispectrum $\tilde{\Phi}$ which is elementwise close to the true bispectrum $\Phi$ in the circular distance modulo $2\pi$, then $\tilde{\phi}$ must also be elementwise close to $\phi$ up to a rotation of the circular domain.
+In other words, this is an $\ell_\infty \to \ell_\infty$ operator-norm bound for the matrix $M^\dagger$ from (\ref{eq:Mdagger}), where the $\ell_\infty$ norms are defined using the circular distance per coordinate and modulo the equivalence relation (\ref{eq:phiequivalence}).